Horses – Riding & Boarding

 The Cordillera Equestrian Center

-Located on Squaw Creek Road across from the entrance to the Divide, the Cordillera Equestrian Center (CEC) has a capacity for boarding and caring for as many as 40 horses, the largest such facility in the Vail Valley.
-Two heated indoor arenas and one large outdoor arena ensure superior horse care, and plenty of space for training in basic horsemanship, dressage, and show jumping.
+Located on Squaw Creek Road across from the entrance to the Divide, the Cordillera Equestrian Center (CEC) has a capacity for boarding and caring for 40 horses, the largest such facility in the Vail Valley.
+We boast two heated indoor arenas and one large outdoor arena as well as miles of incredible trails.
+Superior horse care is standard with our talented staff.

 Located on the historic Bearden Homestead at the bottom of Fenno Drive, Bearcat Stables offers a variety of ranch and horse activities reminiscent of Cordillera’s western ranching heritage.
 One-to-six-hour horseback rides leave the site daily during the summer.
 There are also extended overnight pack trip adventures into the backcountry.
 Advanced reservations are required.